ivandotv/puntoenv/README.md

 ### Variable expansion

-After all the files have been processed, variable expansion will take place.
+After all the files have been processed, the variable expansion will take place.
 Before expansion:

 ```sh